 Roast for 25 minutes, and then use tongs to flip the peppers over.
 Continue roasting for another 15 minutes, or until the peppers are collapsing into themselves, are charred all over, and their skin is wrinkled.
 Remove the baking sheet from the oven and cool to room temperature.

 Once the peppers have cooled, pull off the stems and skin and discard.
 Slice the pepper open and remove the seeds, discarding them, too.
-Helpful hint: It may be tempting to rinse the peppers to more quickly remove the skin, but they will be more flavorful if you don’t.
+Helpful hint: It may be tempting to rinse the peppers to more quickly remove the skin and seeds, but they will be more flavorful if you don’t.

 Storage: The peppers may be used immediately or placed in a glass jar or other airtight container, where they will maintain freshness for 5-7 days.
 For longer storage, you may cover the peppers (whole or you may slice first) with extra virgin olive oil.
 Covered with oil, the peppers will keep for approximately two weeks.
 Plain peppers (no oil) may also be frozen in a single layer.